 Need some inspiration to restart your driving journey?
 Check out our top 5 pass photos in March—next month it could be you up there!

 To get the best possible head start, make sure you’re fully aware of how the driving test will actually be marked.
 Knowing the different types of driving fault is an essential part of avoiding them, after all!
+And if you’d like tips for your big day, check out the top 5 ways to impress your driving test examiner.
 Our main site also covers everything you could possibly want to know about the driving test pass rate.
 Beyond that it’s all about confidence, ability and keeping a clear head.
 You got this!